nvbn/nvbn.github.io/_posts/2014-10-27-google-glass-in-scala.md

 and gradle as a build system (because it works out of the box with [Android Studio](https://developer.android.com/sdk/installing/studio.html)).

-For integrating scala and gradle I've used [gradle-android-scala-plugin](https://github.com/saturday06/gradle-android-scala-plugin) which works perfect and requires adding only ~10 lines to `build.gradle` for configuration.
+For integrating scala and gradle I've used [gradle-android-scala-plugin](https://github.com/saturday06/gradle-android-scala-plugin) which works perfectly and requires adding only ~10 lines to `build.gradle` for configuration.

 And I used [scaloid](https://github.com/pocorall/scaloid) &mdash;
-it's a very great library, it makes work with android api less painful and makes code a bit more Scala-style.
+it's a very great library, it makes work with android API less painful and makes code a bit more Scala-style.

-Developing in scala for android is fun, but I stumbled in one not straightforward problem (perhaps it's straightforward for mature android developers) &mdash; compilation fails with:
+Developing in scala for android is fun, but I stumbled over one not straightforward problem (perhaps it's straightforward for mature android developers) &mdash; compilation fails with:

 ```